Meet The First Female Doctor Who: Jodie Whittaker

 “It means remembering everyone I used to be, while stepping forward to embrace everything the Doctor stands for: hope.
 I can’t wait.”

-There has been fierce online debate about whether Doctor Who fans would accept a female Doctor, but the response on Twitter has been overwhelmingly positive, with many people noting how wonderful it will be for young girls to finally have a Doctor to look up to.
+There has been a fierce online debate about whether Doctor Who fans would accept a female Doctor, but the response on Twitter has been overwhelmingly positive, with many people noting how wonderful it will be for young girls to finally have a Doctor to look up to.

 Current Doctor Peter Capaldi announced he was leaving Doctor Who in January during an appearance on BBC Radio 2.
 His final episode as the 12th Doctor will air at Christmas, after which Whittaker will take over the role.